Collagen is making its way into many of our skincare products and supplements.

 That means taking a collagen supplement can be effective in acting as the glue that holds much of our bodies together, keeping us strong and flexible, but it should not be taken as your main protein source.

-Since collagen production declines by 1-1.5% each year from early adulthood, you may want to consider taking collagen supplements from your mid-twenties.43
+Since collagen production declines by 1-1.5% each year from early adulthood, you may want to consider taking collagen supplements from your mid-twenties.

-Fortunately, collagen supplements are generally safe to use and they’re not likely to cause major side effects.
+Fortunately, collagen supplements are generally safe to use and are not likely to cause major side effects.

-- a feeling of heaviness in your stomach
+- Bloating or a feeling of heaviness in your stomach